 Campaign to Support Habitat for Humanity of the Roaring Fork Valley

-Habitat for Humanity of the Roaring Fork Valley provides an option for low income families who otherwise would not be able to afford a simple, decent home of their own, through conventional means.
+Habitat for Humanity of the Roaring Fork Valley partners with local families who otherwise would not be able to afford a home of their own, through conventional means.
 We build homes in partnership with local families in need of a hand-up, not a hand-out.
 The wide gap between our high resort area cost of living (especially for housing) and the actual rural community wages makes it difficult to retain teachers, and essential personnel within our area- all who hold jobs that are key to the well being of our children and community, but cannot afford to live close to where they work.